Campbell Family of Woodview, Stillorgan

 Kilmurry graveyard.

 Queens Royal at Dalkey Lodge on the 20 Nov 1848.
+Lady Selby Smyth died in November

-of The Honourable Augustus Frederick Ellis at Stillorgan Parish Church on
+of The Honourable Augustus Frederick Ellis at Stillorgan Parish Church on 17 Nov 1859.

 9 Madelaine Caroline Frances Eden Campbell sixth daughter born circa 1836 married

-The Honourable Percy Scawen Wyndham son of RT Hon Lord George Baron Leconfield at
+The Honourable Percy Scawen Wyndham son of Rt Hon Lord George Baron Leconfield at

 Percy died 13 Mar 1911 and Madelaine died at Babraham in Cambridgeshire, the home